dilip20072002/dilip20072002/README.md

 Hi there 👋 Welcome to my GitHub profile!

-I'm Dilip Patel, currently working as a Backend Developer at VVNT, specializing in ASP.NET Core.
+I'm Dilip Patel, currently working as a Backend Developer at VVnT SeQuor, specializing in ASP.NET Core.
 I enjoy solving real-world problems with clean, scalable, and efficient backend solutions.

 🔭 Building and optimizing enterprise-grade applications with .NET Core and SQL Server.